barryclark/jekyll-now/_posts/2019-04-20-navigating-open-source.md

     </embed>
 </object>

-Here are my slides from a talk I gave on "Navigating Open Source" at TEC(K)NOW Day in Taipei, Taiwan.
+Here are my slides from a talk I gave on "Navigating Open Source" at TECH(K)NOW Day in Taipei, Taiwan.

 Summary: